Perturbation analysis of a class of composite optimization problems: Introduction

 where $\phi:\mathcal{R}^{t}\rightarrow\mathcal{R}^{t}$ and $\mathcal{M}:\mathcal{R}^{t}\rightrightarrows\mathcal{R}^{t}$ is a set-valued mapping.
-Characterizing the strong regularity of the canonically perturbed KKT system at the solution point of a given optimization problem has become an important topic over the past few decades.
-For nonlinear programming problems, Robinson \cite{Robinson1980} demonstrated that the strong second-order sufficient condition (SSOSC) combined with the linear independence constraint qualification (LICQ) at the solution point serves as a sufficient condition for the strong regularity of the canonically perturbed KKT system.
-Mordukhovich and Sarabi \cite{Mordukhovich2017} established the equivalence between the full stability of local minimizers and the strong regularity of the associated KKT system for a class of composite optimization problems that involve convex piecewise linear functions.
-For the general constrained optimization problem \eqref{classical-constrained-problem}, Mordukhovich et al. \cite{MordukhovichNghia2015} established the equivalence among the strong regularity, Lipschitzian strong stability, Lipschitzian full stability, and second-order subdifferential condition at a local minimizer, under the reducibility and nondegeneracy conditions outlined in Theorem 5.6.
-Additionally, as noted in \cite{Clarke1976}, the properties of Clarke's generalized Jacobian of the KKT system serve as an important tool for characterizing the stability of the KKT system at a given solution point.
-Characterizations of the strong regularity in terms of the second-order optimality conditions and the nonsingularity of Clarke's generalized Jacobian of the KKT system for second-order cone programming problems and nonlinear semidefinite programming problems are provided in \cite{Bonnans2005} and \cite{Sun2006}, respectively.
+Characterizing strong regularity of the canonically perturbed KKT system at the solution point of a given optimization problem has become an important topic over the past few decades.
+For nonlinear programming problems, Robinson \cite{Robinson1980} demonstrated that the strong second-order sufficient condition (SSOSC) combined with the linear independence constraint qualification at the solution point serves as a sufficient condition for strong regularity of the canonically perturbed KKT system.
+Mordukhovich and Sarabi \cite{Mordukhovich2017} established the equivalence between full stability of local minimizers and strong regularity of the associated KKT system for a class of composite optimization problems that involve convex piecewise linear functions.
+For the general constrained optimization problem \eqref{classical-constrained-problem}, Mordukhovich et al. \cite{MordukhovichNghia2015} established the equivalence among strong regularity, Lipschitzian strong stability, Lipschitzian full stability, and the second-order subdifferential condition at a local minimizer, under the reducibility and nondegeneracy conditions specified in their Theorem 5.6.
+Additionally, as noted in \cite{Clarke1976}, Clarke's generalized Jacobian of the KKT system serves as an important tool for characterizing the stability of the KKT system at a given solution point.
+Characterizations of strong regularity in terms of the second-order optimality conditions and the nonsingularity of Clarke's generalized Jacobian of the KKT system for second-order cone programming problems and nonlinear semidefinite programming problems are provided in \cite{Bonnans2005} and \cite{Sun2006}, respectively.
 However, to the best of our knowledge, such characterizations for the general composite optimization problem $(P)$ remain unknown.